hmakarainen/templates/README.md

-## Here are the template files I use

-- Centered content with a sticky footer, HTML/CSS
+### Centered content with a sticky footer
+- a single HTML file, including CSS styling
+- responsive